nacekoprivec/anomaly-detection/README.md

    * topics: A list of topics streaming the data. (example ["anomaly_detection"])

    A message in kafka topic must contain two fields:
-   * timestamp: Contains a timestamp of the data in datastream in datetime format.
+   * timestamp: Contains a timestamp of the data in datastream in unix timestamp format.
    * ftr_vector: Contains an array (a feature vector) of values.

 Kafka consumer also has the option to filter data stored in the specified topic.
 To read only the messages with timestamps in a specific range, we can specify the field "filtering", with the target time and tolerance.
 Only the messages with time of day +- tolerance will be inserted into the algorithm.
 The configuration file must specify: